sigasi/sigasi_insights/releasenotes/sigasi-3.07.md

 This makes it very easy to recognize *top levels* and *orphaned files*.

 ![Dependencies Viewer for entire project](3.7/dependencies_project.png)

+[Have a look at the demo video for this new feature.][/screencasts/dependencies_viewer]

 # GHDL support (VHDL)